 So how do you strike a balance between marketing your business to neighbors and building a reputation of trust within your community?

 Local Marketing Strategy

 Approach local marketing like any other campaign—starting with an analysis of your business’s challenges and goals.
-From there, determine your annual marketing budget, and conduct market research to learn about competitors, customer needs, and how you can provide a better product or service.
+From there, determine your annual marketing budget, and conduct market research to learn about competitors, customer needs, and how you can provide a better product or service - at the best price.
 Then, define and segment your audience.
 Once you complete those tasks and establish a focus, move onto tactics.

 1. Optimize Your Website

 Customers expect all businesses to have a responsive, aesthetically pleasing, and functional website.
 Nearly 80% of local searches end in an offline sale, but they can't end in a sale of your website doesn't work on their phone.
 Minor improvements to design and website speed can go a long way in customer satisfaction and local marketing success.